wallach-game/s3custom/README.md

 - **Command whitelist** — The host agent only executes `lsblk`, `smartctl`, `hdparm`, `mdadm`, `df`, `mount`, and `umount`.
 All other commands are rejected.
 - **Argument validation** — Arguments containing shell metacharacters (`;`, `&`, `|`, `` ` ``, `$`, `(`, `)`, `{`, `}`) are rejected.
 - **execFile** — Commands are executed with `execFile` (not `exec`), preventing shell interpretation.
 - **Path traversal prevention** — All file operations validate that resolved paths stay within `/mnt/disks`.
+Leading slashes are stripped from user input before resolution.
 - **No auth** — The service assumes a trusted network.
 Add a reverse proxy with authentication if exposed beyond localhost.
 - **No `--privileged`** — The Docker container runs unprivileged.
 All privileged operations are handled by the host agent.
+- **Socket permissions** — The Unix socket is created with mode `0666` for container access.
+Restrict as needed for your environment.
+- **Request timeout** — All host agent commands have a 30-second execution timeout.

 ## Configuration